Introduction and Terminology

 IKA SA status

-By default, CDRouter IKE will show the status of all IKE and IPSEC SAs
+By default, CDRouter IKE will show the status of all IKE and IPsec SAs for each

-for each tunnel every 5 seconds when protocol tracing is enabled using
+tunnel every 5 seconds when protocol tracing is enabled using the

-ikeStatusInterval to 0 will completely disable the IKE
+0 will completely disable the IKE status reports.

 INFO(vpnServer): 18:11:53| ---------- IKE status ----------- INFO(vpnServer): 18:11:53| IKE SA: 1: 9b0338d0ea406c33:cf5194d871a42523 (R) INFO(vpnServer): 18:11:53| tun_0: 60cdebb9 -> aa49ed3c:1150ca45 (R) INFO(vpnServer): 18:11:53| ---------------------------------